 The Medford Slave Trade Letters — 1759-1765

-The “Medford Slave Letters” as we have called them are a series of letters spanning between the January of 1759 and October of 1765.
-A six-year correspondence between Timothy Fitch, a Medford resident, and an employee of Fitch named Peter Gwinn.
+The “Medford Slave Trade Letters” as they were called in their original accession are a series of letters spanning between the January of 1759 and October of 1765.
+A six-year correspondence between Timothy Fitch, a merchant and Medford resident, and his employee named Peter Gwinn.
 The letters are a direct and local link to the trafficking and sale of enslaved human beings from Africa.
-A gift from the Hall family of Medford, Massachusetts, the letters are housed at the Medford Historical Society & Museum and have been preserved and maintained.
+The letters originate from the Hall family of Medford and are housed at the Medford Historical Society & Museum.

 The Project Statement